-Larry is a Group Leader for Structural & Applied Mechanics as well as an Associate Program Leader for Explosives Detection & Transportation Security.
-He is responsible for managing multidisciplinary teams that integrate high explosive and hydrodynamic experiments with highfidelity modeling and simulation.
-Larry received his Ph.D. in Structural Mechanics from UC Davis.
+Larry is a Group Leader in the Computational Engineering Division (CED) as well as an Associate Program Leader in LLNL's S Program.
+He is responsible for managing multidisciplinary teams that integrate high explosive and hydrodynamic experiments with high-fidelity modeling and simulation.
+Larry received his Ph.D. in Structural Engineering and Structural Mechanics from UC Davis.

-LAWRENCE LIVERMORE NATIONAL LABORATORY
+LAWRENCE LIVERMORE NATIONAL LABORATORY LLNL-BR-659238

-LLNL-BR-659238 Rev 1